-Pilar invented the gravity shield in Peru in January 2014 and publicly used it there.
+Pilar invented the gravity shield in Peru in January 2017 and publicly used it there.
 Pilar never files a patent application anywhere.
-In February 2014, without knowledge of Pilar's

-In February 2014, without knowledge of Pilar's invention, Gareth invents the gravity shield and files for a patent.
+In February 2017, without knowledge of Pilar's invention, Gareth invents the gravity shield and files for a patent.